Why we are running this study

 How to reach us

-This study is run by Juliana Gerard at Ulster University and Dana McDaniel and the University of Southern Maine.
-If you or your child have any questions or concerns about this study, or in the very unlikely event of a research-related injury, please contact Juliana Gerard at email@example.com or (415) 336-1791.
+This study is run by Juliana Gerard at Ulster University.
+If you or your child have any questions or concerns about this study, or in the very unlikely event of a research-related injury, please contact Juliana Gerard at email@example.com or 028 9536 5175.

-If you consent to participate, click “Next” to choose a time for the Zoom session.
+If you consent to participate, click “Next” to start the colouring games!

-After you choose a time, you will receive the link to the online games in Part 2.
+After you complete these games, you will receive a link to the memory games in Part 2.

 This study has been approved by the Ulster University Research and Ethics committee REC/17/0044 in agreement with the University of Southern Maine Institutional Review Board